simeononsecurity/simeononsecurity.ch/content/articles/navigating-disk-errors_-tools-and-techniques-for-disk-checks/index.en.md

 * **Disk scanning**: Running a disk scan can help identify and repair errors on your disk.
 This process checks the integrity of the file system and fixes any inconsistencies found.
 * **Disk repair utilities**: Many operating systems provide built-in disk repair utilities that can automatically fix common disk errors.
 These utilities often include features like bad sector repair and file system repair.
-* **Third-party disk repair software**: If the built-in utilities are not sufficient, you can consider using third-party disk repair software.
+* **Third-party disk repair software**: If the built-in utilities aren't sufficient, you can consider using third-party disk repair software.
 These tools offer advanced features and can handle more complex disk errors.
 * **Data backup**: Before attempting any disk repairs, you need to back up your important data.
 This ensures that you have a copy of your files in case the repair process causes data loss.

 > Tip: It is recommended to consult the documentation or seek professional help when using disk repair tools to avoid any unintended consequences.